Spring Is Almost Here

 Journey North Species

 Red-winged Blackbird migration is moving along at a brisk pace.
-More reports are coming from Canada, including the first of the season from British Columbia.
+Reports are picking up in Canada.

 Baltimore Oriole and Bullock’s Oriole